last updated: 12/14/23

 Teacher & Administrator Testimonials

-The Watershed Forestry Institute for Teachers (WFIT) is a FREE 5-day, 4-night professional development educational program that immerses teachers in a hands-on study of New York City Watershed forestry, water quality science, and drinking water supply systems.
+The Watershed Forestry Institute for Teachers (WFIT) is a FREE multi-day day professional development educational program that immerses teachers in a hands-on study of New York City Watershed forestry, water quality science, and drinking water supply systems.

 The mission of WFIT is to provide educators with the knowledge, inspiration and practices necessary to explore the connection between upstate watershed forests and downstate water quality with their students.
 Topics include water quality science, forest ecology and stewardship, sustainable development, engineering, New York history and community engagement.